kataw/kataw/test/__snapshot__/parser/statements/block/gen/with_unclosed_block/I_switch_to_this_or_another_of_this_parser_while_I_run_for_I_want.md

 ✖ The parser expected to find a '}' to match the '{' token here - start: 14, end: 15
 ✖ Declaration or statement expected - start: 14, end: 15
 ✖ Expected a `;` - start: 19, end: 26
+✖ The parser expected to find a '}' to match the '{' token here - start: 29, end: 34
 ✖ Expected a `;` - start: 34, end: 37
 ✖ Expected a `;` - start: 37, end: 45
 ✖ Expected a `;` - start: 45, end: 48